 has lived in Durham with her husband and two children, both CRHS graduates, since 1994.
 Denise served many years in different capacities on PTOs when her children attended District 13 schools.
 She has been an elementary school teacher for 26 years, serving on various curriculum and instruction development committees.
 She has volunteered for the CVEF Spelling Bees, Trivia Bees and silent auction events.
 Denise is an active member of Wellspring Church and assists the Bridge to Uganda team that supports fundraising in the U.S. to provide a loving family environment and an education for orphaned children at Kampala Children’s Center in Uganda.
 Her family volunteers for the tour that brings Destiny Africa Children’s Choir from Kampala Children’s Center to Connecticut.
 Denise and both of her children have done mission work at Kampala Children’s Center and her family helps to support a student there.
 She enjoys biking, hiking, skiing, running and loves spending time at the beach with family and friends!

-has been a Durham resident since 2002 with her husband and three children, 14, 12 and 7.
+has been a Durham resident since 2002 with her husband and three children.
 Eileen currently works as the Director of Development for the Town of East Hartford where she oversees the economic development, planning and grants divisions.
 Eileen served on the Region District 13 Board of Education from 2012-2015.
 She is the immediate past President of the Durham Women’s Club (2011-2015), and is also a member of the Durham Democratic Town Committee.
 In her spare time, she is always at sporting events, including hockey, lacrosse, hockey and gymnastics.
 Otherwise, she can be found working on her fixer-upper house and yard.

 has lived in Durham with her husband since 1997, though she has long-time family ties to both Durham and Middlefield.
 Liz has three adult children.
 She has a background in accounting and finance, and works in these fields both professionally and as a volunteer.
 Liz has served on a number of PTOs and was instrumental as a committee member in the Town of Durham in developing an ordinance for elderly tax relief.
 She is active in the United Churches of Durham and was a key contributor to the Coginchaug Regional High School (CRHS) Parents of Performers (POPS).
 She is a founding member of the CVEF board.